 The role involves paperwork and deadlines, and requires someone with a willingness to get on top of potentially tricky legal and financial issues.
 On top of all of that, if disagreements arise, your Executor may also have to act as a negotiator and peace maker.

+When appointing an executor, you have the choice of appointing a family member or friend, or a professional executor.
+There are benefits and drawbacks to each option.
 It’s important to remember that if they are a family member or friend, an Executor will also be carrying out their role while coming to terms with the loss of someone they love and care about.
+Another option is picking an impartial third party (like Safewill).

 But choosing an Executor for your Estate doesn’t have to be as daunting as it seems.
 From having the time to commit to all the tasks required, to being able to manage issues among Beneficiaries, we explain the key things to look for in a potential Executor.

-In many cases an Executor will also be a named Beneficiary in the Will, and it is possible to have more than one Executor.
+There is nothing precluding a beneficiary named in the Will to also be named as the Executor, and it is possible to have more than one Executor.

 The person you appoint as Executor must above all understand both the big picture and the nitty gritty of your Estate plan.
 They should be someone you can trust to act independently of their own interests, especially if they’re also a Beneficiary of the Will.